niklaskks/api-docs/source/includes/_automatic_story_exports.md

 #### Endpoint
 `GET /v1/bulkdownloads/by-training-id/{TRAINING_ID}/`

-Replace `{TRAINING_ID}` with the training ID which you can retreive from our Training Wizard.
+Replace `{TRAINING_ID}` with the training ID which you can retrieve from our Training Wizard.

 ### List automatic exports matching search terms